mcpcpc/kirc/README.md

 Examples
 --------

-Connect to the default host with nickname `alice`:
+Connect to the default server with nickname `alice`:

     kirc alice